origolab/documents/Private-Transaction-Protocol.md

 * **balancing_value** in `PrivateTransaction` should equal to the negative of **value**.
 Since the value deducted from public account will be fully transferred to private balance.
 The transaction fee will be deducted from the sender's public account balance in addition to the value.
 It's the same Ethereum's transaction.

-#### Pure Private Transaction
+#### Private To Private Transaction

-A pure private transaction transfers value from private adresses to private adresses, no public addresses appear in this type of transaction.
+A private to private transaction transfers value from private adresses to private adresses, no public addresses appear in this type of transaction.

 ##### Specification